PoonamPD23/PoonamPD23.github.io/README.md

 ## 🌱 Research Interests

-- **Developmental Biology:** Understanding the intricate processes that drive the development of organisms.
+- **Development Biology:** Understanding the intricate processes that drive the development of organisms.
 - **Cell Biology & Biochemistry:** Exploring the molecular machinery of life.
 - **Genomic Studies:** Deciphering the code within our DNA.
 - **Computational Biology:** Utilizing computational tools for biological research.